How to Choose Weights For Your Workouts

 Why using RPE is so powerful:

-The actual weight used for RPE can change daily, based on how you feel on that particular training session.
+The weight used for RPE can change, based on how you feel on that particular training session.

 White Lotus Newsletter